 Green waste from vegetation clearance is also brought to the landfill.
 While not identified as a major food source for birds, there is the possibility of green waste attracting birds.
-Options for treating this waste and composting it off site are being explored as part of the islands overarching Solid Waste Management Strategy
+Options for treating this waste and composting it off site are being explored.